ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 ## Aims I had
 * Finishing it
   * Adding content that was planned but never happened
-* Having thematic ties
+* Maintaining thematic ties
 * Making it affordable
+  * Making it non-collectible
+    * Making it so players could P&P civilization packs
 * Making it quick to set-up and pack-up
+* Making it accessible
+  * Releasing the P&P files for free
+  * Releasing it on Tabletop Simulator
+* Making it pretty
+* Making it less of a time commitment to start and finish a game
-* Making it flow well
+  * Making it flow better
+  * Making it progress faster
     * Reducing how much time players have to stop playing in order to
       * Do calculations
       * Move pieces around
-* Making it accessible
-  * Releasing P&P files for free
-  * Releasing it on Tabletop Simulator
-* Making it easy to teach
+  * Making it take less time to teach
     * Having few rules exceptions
     * Having rules that are intuitive to an extent
-* Making it pretty
-* Making it less of a time commitment to start and finish a game
 * Making it immersive
   * Minimizing how often players have poor options (e.g. useless technologies to choose from)
+  * Making it so each game has the potential to be different from the last
 * Making it competitive
   * Making it so no player has an unfair advantage due to access to particular cards that their opponent lacks
-  * Making it so no player can utilize unfair tactics (e.g. making it so a player can't play "The King is Dead, Long Live the King" 5 times in a row, which helps them win with a wonder without their opponent being able to attack at all)
+  * Making it so no player can utilize dirty tactics (e.g. making it so a player can't play "The King is Dead, Long Live the King" 5 times in a row, which helps them win with a wonder without their opponent being able to attack at all)
   * Making it so there's no entity that can't be stopped, that it has weaknesses
   * Making it so there's no entity that has no use, that it has strengths
   * Making it so the counter units cost resources too so the defender is set back a bit by responding to the moves of the attacking player
-  * Making it so there's some hidden information (if possible)
+  * Making it so there's some hidden information (if possible) so the attacker has some initiative
   * Making it so each civilization has a shot at winning versus all other civilizations.
-* Making it so each game has a lot of potential to be different from the last
 * Making it so the winner is the best decision-maker as opposed to the luckiest or best memorizer
   * Making it so luck has little impact on who wins
 * Making it so the game is strategically interesting